 Our scholarship rate costs $100 per semester.
 Limited spots are available, so apply today!

-The Southwest Florida Music Education Center brings community access to cutting edge music education programs developed in partnership with the Berklee Institute for Arts Education and Special Needs (BIAESN), including continuing education opportunities for music teachers with a focus on teaching students with disabilities.
-To learn more about BIAESN, visit college.berklee.edu/biaesn.
+The Southwest Florida Music Education Center brings community access to cutting edge music education programs developed in partnership with the Berklee Institute for Accessible Arts Education (BIAAE), including continuing education opportunities for music teachers with a focus on teaching students with disabilities.
+To learn more about BIAAE, visit college.berklee.edu/biaae.